 - All the lashing and other materials must be removed and secured from the top of the hatch cover prior to the removal of the same.

-- Be careful of fall hazard when lashing outside container on the hatch cover or pedestal.
+- Be careful of fall hazards when lashing outside containers on the hatch cover or pedestal.

 - Fall arrester or safety harness must be used by workers when operating aloft.

 - Always be at a safe distance from co-workers during lashing or unlashing containers as the long rods can be hazardous if not handled properly.